Enhanced Neel temperature and unusual thermal expansion in flux-grown FeCrAs crystals: Physical properties

 The temperature and field dependence of the magnetic susceptibility of flux-grown FeCrAs is summarized in Figure \ref{fig:mag}.
 Results from two samples are presented.
 Panels a-c show data from a single crystal, labeled C1.
 This is the crystal used to collect the heat capacity data shown in Figure \ref{fig:hc}c.
 Panels d-f show data from a collection of three crystals, labeled R28, R29, and R30.
 These three crystals made up the sample used for to collect the heat capacity data shown in Figure \ref{fig:hc}a and \ref{fig:hc}b.
 Resistivity data for all four of these crystals are included in Figure \ref{fig:res}a.

 Isothermal magnetization curves were linear up to 50\,kOe at all temperatures investigated.
 Data collected at 2\,K are shown in Figure \ref{fig:mag}a and \ref{fig:mag}d.
-The magnetic phase transition is apparent in the temperature dependent data as a cusp that occurs near 150\,K (Fig. \ref{fig:mag}(b, c, e, f)).
-When the field is applied perpendicular to the c-axis, the magnetization upon cooling drops sharply below $T_N$.
-When the field is applied along the c-axis, the magnetization continues to rise upon cooling below the cusp.
-In the simplest interpretation, this suggests that the ordered moments lie in the ab-plane.
+The magnetic phase transition is apparent in the temperature dependent data as a cusp that occurs at 150\,K (Fig. \ref{fig:mag}(b, c, e, f)).
+When the field is applied perpendicular to the \textit{c}-axis, the magnetization upon cooling drops sharply below $T_N$.
+When the field is applied along the \textit{c}-axis, the magnetization continues to rise upon cooling below the cusp.
+In the simplest interpretation, this suggests that the ordered moments lie in the \textit{ab}-plane.
 This is consistent with neutron diffraction results discussed above \cite{Swainson-2010, Jin-2019}.
 Note the that overall temperature dependence is weak, with the susceptibility changing by less than a factor of 1.4 between 2 and 350\,K, and by only about 10\% between $T_N$ and $2T_N$.
-This suggests that the magnetism in FeCrAs is itinerant.
+This, like the heat capacity, is consistent with itinerant magnetism in FeCrAs.

 In addition to the cusp at $T_N$, other notable features in the temperature dependence of the susceptibility include a small upturn upon cooling at the lowest temperatures, and divergence between field-cooled and zero-field-cooled data.
 The divergence is stronger in Figure \ref{fig:mag}f than in Figure \ref{fig:mag}c, suggesting it may be related to the broad hump-like feature seen below $T_N$ in the latter.
 This likely indicates some glassiness perhaps related to defects, or a freezing of domains that do not have fully compensated moments at low temperature.